 This is your 3-1-1 compliant toiletries bag.
 This bag will contain all liquids, gels, pastes, aerosols, and creams.
 These items should be in travel-sized containers less than 3.4 ounces or 100 ml in volume.
-You will remove this bag from your carry-on luggage and place it in a bin as you pass through security.
+You will remove this liquids bag from your carry-on luggage and place it in a bin as you pass through security.

 Whatever type of bag you choose to use, remember that it needs to be a maximum of one quart in volume.
-It must also be clear so that the security agents can see the contents of the bag without opening it.
+It must also be clear so that the security agents can see the contents of the liquids bag without opening it.
 It should also be waterproof so your toiletries can’t leak out if one of the containers opens.

-Specialty toiletries bags are available but I think they are a waste of money.
-I recommend you just use a plastic zip-top bag for your toiletries bag.
-These bags are cheap and easily available.
+Personally, I think these are a waste of money.
+I recommend you use a plastic zip-top bag for your toiletries bag.
+Plastic bags are cheap and easily available.
 They also meet TSA requirements.

-I recommend you use a freezer bag rather than a sandwich bag.
+If you go with a plastic liquids bag, I recommend you use a freezer bag rather than a sandwich bag.
 Freezer bags are made from thicker and more durable plastic.
 The zip-top seals better and lasts longer.

 Toiletries Bag 2: Dry Toiletries

 The second bag should contain all toiletries that aren’t liquids.
 This means dry items.
-For example, you can pack your toothbrush, nail clippers, floss, Q tips, razors, pills, bar soap, and other solid items in this bag.
+For example, you can pack your toothbrush, nail clippers, floss, Q tips, razors, pills, bar soap, and other solid toiletries in this bag.